pocpp/login-with-openid-connect-oidc/README.md

 - **No long-lived secrets**: Eliminates the need to store Azure service principal passwords
 - **Short-lived tokens**: Uses temporary tokens that expire automatically
-- **Conditional access**: Tokens are only valid for specific GitHub repository and branch
+- **Conditional access**: Tokens are only valid for specific GitHub repository (and specific branch or all branches based on configuration)
 - **Audit trail**: All authentication events are logged in Azure AD

 ## 📚 References